zevero/avr_boot/README.md

 - without any interference to your application
 - no CRC Check and no version bytes in EEPROM (see KISS)

-# Compile and Flash avr_boot bootloader (only once)
+### Boards Manager Installation

+avr_boot is integrated in Arduino IDE version 1.6.4 or greater!!!
+[See here for Instructions.](https://github.com/zevero/avr_boot/tree/gh-pages)

+### Manual Installation

-This is with avr-gcc and avrdude under linux with an Atmega1284p and avrIsp mkII!
+This is with avr-gcc and avrdude under linux with an Atmega1284p and AVRISP mkII!
 Adaption to your case (WinAvr, another Atmega, another flash-tool) will not be complicated...

 - adapt Makefile
   - MCU_TARGET: Your atmegaXXX
   - BOOT_ADR: in bytes not words!
-  - F_CPU: CPU Frequency
+  - F_CPU: CPU Frequency (not critical.
+A higher value will work as well)
   - CS_PIN: Arduino pin that the SD CS pin is connected to.
 Supported values are: 4, 8, 10, 53.
   - VARIANT_1284P: ATmega1284P variant: 0=avr_developers/standard, 1=bobuino, 2=sleepingbeauty
   - USE_LED: For debugging 0...deactivate or 1...active